Permafrost/Tundra/SERVICES.md

 ### tundra.datetime:add

-Adds a duration of time to the given datetime, formatted according to the given patterns.
+Adds a duration of time to the given arbitrarily specified datetimes, formatted according to the given patterns.

 Supports a handful of well-known named datetime patterns: